dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 function ff(j: map<int,int>): map<int,int> { j * j }
 ```

-The `*` operator is defined to either multiply numeric vales or take the interesection of sets and multisets.
+The `*` operator is defined to either multiply numeric values or take the intersection of sets and multisets.

 ## **Error: type of left argument to * (_type_) must agree with the result type (_type_)**